ckm65/Cornell-Dance-Team/documents/design-journey.md

 Needs/Wants: Workshops and Instructors Information
 - **Needs and Wants**
-  - Workshop is a big part of the club's activities, and my client expects many people to look for workshop and Instructors information together: people who are interested in the club, club memebers, other performing arts clubs, etc.
+  - Workshop is a big part of the club's activities, and my client expects many people to look for workshop and Instructors information together: people who are interested in the club, club members, other performing arts clubs, etc.
   - Because the club hosts 3 or 4 workshops per week, there will a big list of workshops.
-So, my client expects that we can sort worshops by the type of dance (tradition dance, contemporary dance, jazz).
+So, my client expects that we can sort workshops by the type of dance (tradition dance, contemporary dance, jazz).
 - **Design Ideas and Choices**
   - Create a page on workshops and corresponding Instructors
   - allow sorting